 - Pack a Cooler – Packing a cooler with healthy snacks and meals keep more plastic and styrofoam out of landfills, costs less, and is much better for you.
 Plus, you’ll save time not driving through fast food places.
 I use reusable plastic bags to pack sandwiches and totes to pack our dry goods.

-- Reusable containers or recycling – When packing your cooler, food will stay fresher if you pack in reusable containers. (re)zip at Target makes these great reusable plastic bags.
+- Reusable containers or recycling – When packing your cooler, food will stay fresher if you pack in reusable containers. (re)zip at Amazon makes these great reusable plastic bags.
 I like these rather than hard containers as they tend to be a bit more flexible in packing items.

 - Window Shades – Keep the car cooler with window shades.
 Typically found in the baby isles, there’s no reason these can’t last beyond babyhood for your kids.

 - Pack Light – The more you add to your vehicle the harder it is to maintain optimal fuel efficiency.
 While it’s hard to admit, the airplanes have baggage weights for a reason.
 The same goes for your car.
 The heavier it is, the lower the fuel economy.
 Especially if you’re staying in a home rental, consider lightening the load and doing laundry a few times.